denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-layers-that-help-large-projects.md

 +++
 weight = 8
-title = "Evolutions of Layers that help large projects" description = When a layered software grows large, its business logic should be subdivided into Services, Pipeline or Hierarchy.
+title = "Evolutions of Layers that help large projects" description = "When a layered software grows large, its business logic should be subdivided into Services, Pipeline or Hierarchy."
 +++

 # Evolutions of Layers that help large projects